Monks

 luang prabang

 Luang Prabang, if known for anything, is a UNESCO World Heritage site which means its beautiful and an exceptional example of preserved historical life.
-The town oozes with culture and history with rich architectural and artistic heritage that reflects the fusion of Lao traditional, urban architecture and the merging of colonial era styles
+The town oozes with culture and history with rich architectural and artistic heritage that reflects the fusion of Lao traditional, urban architecture and the merging of colonial era styles.

 So just walking around the streets and taking time to glance at the old wooden buildings is a must on your list of things to do in Luang Prabang.